Making HTTP Requests in Various Programming Languages

 Languages Covered in This Article

-This article includes examples of making HTTP requests in the following programming languages:
+This guide provides examples of making HTTP requests in the following programming languages:

 - JavaScript